-- High-Quality Material: The main body of the 5-chamber positive displacement diaphragm pump is made of ABS engineering plastic, which is one-piece, tightly sealed and durable.
-A high-powered motor with a waterproof cover and a sealed pressure switch ensure that the pump operates in harsh environments.
+- High-quality Material: The 5-chamber positive displacement diaphragm pump's main body is made of ABS engineering plastic, one-piece, tightly sealed, and durable.
+A high-powered motor with a waterproof cover and a sealed pressure switch ensures that the pump operates in harsh environments.
 Rubber mounting feet reduce noise and prevent corrosion.

 5. SEAFLO Water Diaphragm Pressure Pump